-Locanda Verde strikes me above all, as a Restaurant for Everyone, and it seemed like just about everyone was there - parents, kids, girlfriends, mother-daughter pairs, dates, you name it.
+Locanda Verde strikes me as a Restaurant for Everyone, and it seemed like just about everyone was there - parents, kids, girlfriends, mother-daughter pairs, dates, you name it.
 It was crowded, but luckily they take reservations - kind of rare for a brunch place, but it makes all the difference.
 The menu is just different enough to be interesting, and everything sounds delicious, which makes it hard to choose.

 Rorie chose the Lemon Ricotta pancakes, served with lemon curd and blueberries - with a side of bacon.
-Restaurant pancakes can be tough, dry or both, but these were just right - and the creamy, rich lemon curd was a stellar accompaniment.
+Restaurant pancakes can be tough, dry or both, but these were just right - and the creamy, rich lemon curd was a perfect accompaniment.

 Seeing this also drove home for me just how incredibly spoiled New Yorkers are.
 If this was around the corner from your house, how would you not stop by there every morning?
 How would you feel when you travel to another city where Starbucks is the only option?
 How do you not gain 6000 pounds from all the breakfast pastry options calling your name on the way to work?
 Then I thought, maybe it's not that different from my experience living in San Francisco.
 After a few months of going crazy on all the great stuff there I realized three things: 1) it was expensive; 2) it would be the death of me; and 3) it would always be there.
-Likewise, I wouldn't be surprised if doughnuts from Locanda Verde are considered a special treat, even in New York.
+Likewise, I wouldn't be surprised if doughnuts from Locanda Verde are considered a special treat, even by New Yorkers!